Linuxfabrik/monitoring-plugins/check-plugins/grassfish-licenses/README.md

 ## Overview

-The Grassfish Platform offers a unified way to manage Digital Signage touchpoints.
-This check plugin warns if no more Grassfish licenses are available, using the Grassfish API.
-You must provide both the Grassfish hostname and a Grassfish token for this check to work.

-Hints:
+Monitors available Grassfish digital signage licenses via the Grassfish API.
+Alerts when no more licenses of any type are available.
+Requires a Grassfish hostname and API token.

+**Data Collection:**

+* Queries the Grassfish API (`/gv2/webservices/API` by default) to retrieve all license types and their availability
+* Reports total, used, and available license counts per type

+**Compatibility:**

+* Tested with Grassfish API v1.12

+**Important Notes:**

-* May take more than 10 seconds to execute.
+* May take more than 10 seconds to execute depending on the API response time.
+Consider increasing `--timeout` if needed.

 ## Fact Sheet